EmperorJack/procedural-dungeon-dynamics/README.md

 At runtime:
 - Note that a new dungeon must be generated at runtime before the crowd simulation will work.
-- Once generated click `Add Group` to add a new group to the simulation
+- Once generated click `Add Group` to add a new group to the simulation.
-- The `Swap Group` button will swap the active group for adding goals and agents, it will highlight the group colour
+- The `Swap Group` button will swap the active group for adding goals and agents, it will highlight the group colour.
-- The action button toggles state between `Add Goal` and `Add Agent`
+- The action button toggles state between `Add Goal` and `Add Agent`.
-- Use `Default Settings` to reset parameters
+- Use `Default Settings` to reset parameters.
-- The toggle `Pause` will toggle the simulation affecting agent velocities
+- The toggle `Pause` will toggle the simulation affecting agent velocities.
+- The toggle `Revive` will toggle whether agents are removed from their active group and added to a random other group when they reach their goal.

 **Camera Controls**